 Qualified Personal Residence Trusts (QPRTs)

-Essentially, a Qualified Personal Residence Trust (“QPRT”) is an irrevocable trust funded by the transfer of a personal residence to a trustee while you retain the right to reside in the residence for a term of years.
+Essentially, a Qualified Personal Residence Trust is an irrevocable trust that is funded by the transfer of a personal residence.
+When you establish a QPRT, the trust’s governing documents appoint a trustee to manage the property on your behalf, and you retain the right to reside in the residence for a term of years.

-At the end of the term stated in the trust, the value of the residence is outside of your estate and you no longer own the residence, however the trust does.
-If you desire to continue to live in the residence you may enter into a lease with the trust and continue to live in the residence subject to paying rent.
+At the end of the term stated in the QPRT, the value of the residence is outside of your estate and you no longer personally own the residence.
+Instead, your home is now owned by the trust.
+This keeps your home out of probate, which can result in significant savings while also streamlining the process of transferring ownership of the home after your death.
+If you desire to continue living in the residence after the stated term expires, you can enter into a lease agreement with the QPRT and continue living in the residence while paying rent to the trust.

-The main benefit of creating a QPRT is that achieving significant estate and gift tax savings, while retaining certain income tax benefits.
-The initial transfer of the personal residence to the irrevocable trust is a completed gift for gift tax purposes.
-The value of such gift, however, is computed under the actuarial tables promulgated by the IRS; these values fluctuate with interest rates on a monthly basis.
-Thus, the value of the gift (for gift tax purposes) is not the entire value of the property transferred, but the fair market value of the residence at the time of the transfer minus the value (as calculated under the tables) of the client’s retained right to use the residence for the term of years chosen.
-Therefore, the value of the residence may be removed from your taxable estate at a reduced value as well as removing all future appreciation of the residence.
+Under the right circumstances, using a QPRT can offer a number of benefits.
+The main benefit of creating a QPRT is that it can produce significant estate and gift tax savings while also retaining certain income tax benefits.
+The initial transfer of the personal residence to the irrevocable trust is considered a completed gift for gift tax purposes.
+However, the value of the home is computed under the actuarial tables promulgated by the IRS, and this means that its value will fluctuate with interest rates on a monthly basis.
+As a result, the value of the home (for gift tax purposes) is not the entire value of the property transferred, but instead the fair market value of the residence at the time of the transfer minus the value (as calculated under the tables) of the grantor’s retained right to use the residence for the term of years chosen.
+This allows the value of the residence to be removed from the grantor’s taxable estate at a reduced value while also effectively eliminating all future appreciation of the residence for the QPRT.